$0.00

 Utilities

-Average monthly utilities costs: $291
+Average monthly utility costs: $291

-Average monthly utilities costs, broken down:
+Average monthly utility costs, broken down:

 • Electricity: $97